MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-samples.md

 ```

 ## Logs ingestion API
-DCRs for the Logs ingestion API must define schema of the incoming stream in the `streamDeclarations` section of the DCR definition.
+DCRs for the Logs ingestion API must define the schema of the incoming stream in the `streamDeclarations` section of the DCR definition.
 The incoming data must be formatted in JSON with a schema matching the columns in this definition.
 No transformation is required if this schema matches the schema of the target table.
-If the schemas don't match, then you must add a transformation to the `dataFlows` property to format the data for the target table.
+If the schemas don't match, then you must add a transformation to the `dataFlows` property to format the data.
 See [Logs Ingestion API in Azure Monitor](../logs/logs-ingestion-api-overview.md) for more details.

 The sample DCR below has the following details: